vipulnaik/diet-exercise-health/best-practices/best-practices-around-foodmarble-aire-2-breath-testing.md

 * [2024-08-24: FoodMarble Aire 2 setup](2024-08-21-foodmarble-aire-2-setup.md)
 * [foodmarble_aire_2_breath_tests.sql](foodmarble_aire_2_breath_tests.sql)

+## General cautions

+* Generally, try to keep a gap of at least 1 hour between successive attempts, including failed attempts.

+* Do not cancel an attempt even if it's not accurate; try to go through with it and just discard or discount it.

+* Try to not do more than 7 attempts in a day, including failed attempts.
+Unless plotting a time series, try to keep to 3 or fewer attempts a day.

+* Don't rely on any individual result for diagnostic purposes, and be prepared for the device to fail to produce a reading at any given attempt.

+* If doing successive attempts within a few hours, and keeping the device out, keep it in its case to protect from moisture.
+If charging, keep it partiaully within its case.

 ## Things to do in advance of the breath testing

 * Keep track of the time of finishing the last meal, as this will be